Host ’embarrassed’ as UK refugee scheme rejects teenage Ukrainian musician

 Deanne Campbell, 52, from Stocklinch in Somerset submitted an application to bring Anastasiia Sandalova, 16, a Ukrainian refugee, to the UK on March 29.

+Mrs Campbell said that the 16-year-old’s mother did not want to come to the UK so she could remain closer to Ukraine and her extended family, while Anastasiia’s two-year-old sister is too traumatised to travel.

-A bedroom and music room have been prepared for the teenager, as well as a full bursary to the Guildhall Young Artists Taunton’s Saturday school, but Mrs Campbell was informed by her local council weeks later that unaccompanied minors (under 18s travelling alone) were ineligible.
+A bedroom and music room have been prepared for the teenager, as well as a full bursary to the Guildhall Young Artists Taunton’s Saturday school, but Mrs Campbell was told by her local council weeks later that under 18s travelling alone are ineligible.

 “(Anastasiia is) mortified.
 I mean, I haven’t given her the full bleak picture.
 I had to tell her something because she’s literally been waiting by the phone ready to get a flight for weeks now,” Mrs Campbell told the PA news agency.